 Whether you raise chickens, quail, or turkeys, you can sell extra hatchlings for profit, especially in the spring.
 You can also sell fertilized hatching eggs which can be shipped to most areas of the United States.

-Hatchlings don’t take up a big area of your land and they don’t need much food – it is one of the best ways to add livestock to your 5 acre land.
+Hatchlings don’t take up a big area of your land and don’t need much food.
+For that reason, they are one of the best ways to add livestock to your 5 acre land.

 7. More Ideas

 Find some additional ideas on how to create extra farm income in our article, “43 Lucrative Side Hustles for Homesteaders“.

 How Will You Make Money Farming 5 Acres?